HRIS selection can be scary.

-There is a significant increase in the budget per user when the business size increases beyond 500 employees.
-Companies of this size may be more aware of potential ‘hidden’ lifecycle costs involved in software implementation and, as a result, may have a larger budget.
+There is a significant increase in the budget per user when the business size increases beyond 50 employees.
+Larger companies may be more aware of potential ‘hidden’ lifecycle costs involved in software implementation and, as a result, may have a larger budget.

-2. More than 97% of companies were considering a cloud-based HRIS.
+2. 88% of companies were considering a cloud-based HRIS.

-Cloud-hosted HRIS dominated as the preferred deployment method with over 97% of all businesses considering a solution in the cloud.
+Cloud-hosted HRIS dominated as the preferred deployment method with 88% of all businesses considering a solution in the cloud.

-Interestingly, 55% of these companies were looking exclusively for a cloud-based solution.
-In contrast to this, less than 3% of businesses were searching specifically for an on-premise solution.
-Perhaps the most surprising data showed that companies with over 500 employees had the lowest preference for an on-premise solution, with only 2.17% of businesses looking for solutions with this deployment method.
+Interestingly, the number of companies considering an on-premise solution has actually risen since our 2019 project report.
+Perhaps the most surprising data showed that companies with over 250 employees had the highest preference for an on-premise solution, with almost 20% of businesses looking for solutions with this deployment method.

 A significant portion of those surveyed did not have a preference for hosting method, suggesting that the deployment method has little impact on their HRIS selection.

-There was little variance in selection time between companies with 0 to 99 employees and companies with 100 to 499 employees.
-However, our data showed a large increase in selection time for companies with more than 500 employees, with their timeframe being over 10 weeks longer than comparatively smaller companies.
+There was little variance in selection time between companies with 0 to 49 employees and companies with 50 to 249 employees.
+However, our data showed a large increase in selection time for companies with more than 250 employees, with their timeframe being 5 weeks longer than comparatively smaller companies.
 As HR interacts with all aspects of the business, it’s possible that this longer selection period is to consult with stakeholders across many departments.

 4. The top reason for implementing HRIS was to increase efficiency.

 The most popular reason for implementing HRIS across businesses of all sizes was to increase efficiency, closely followed by gaining greater functionality.